 Talk to a Dog Bite Lawyer Today

-To date, the Dixon Injury Firm has recovered over $35,000,000 in settlements for personal injury victims, and Chris Dixon has been recognized as a “Top 100 Trial Lawyer” by the National Trial Lawyers Association.
-When you choose the Dixon Injury Firm for your dog bite case, you can be confident that you are choosing one of the leading personal injury firms to represent your case.
+To date, the Dixon Injury Firm has recovered over $50,000,000 in settlements for personal injury victims, and the National Trial Lawyers Association has recognized Chris Dixon as a Top 100 Trial Lawyer.
+When you choose the Dixon Injury Firm for your dog bite case, you can feel confident that a leading personal injury firm represents you.

 For more information on how our dog bite lawyers in St. Louis can help if a dog bit you, call (314) 208-2808, or contact the Dixon Injury Firm today for your free consultation, and we will explore the options available in your case.